jkoz/jkoz.github.io/_posts/2016-11-04-electrical-2.md

 - **Commutation**: turning an SCR OFF after it has been conducting current, 3 ways to commutate SCR
     - Natural commutation: push NO button, creating a short across the SCR, then the SCR is OFF because of the short
     - Class F commutation: the SCR is turned OFF automatically by AC source, it need to be turned on after each AC cycle
-    - Forced commutation: by using capacitor connected in para with the CSR
+    - Forced commutation: by using capacitor connected in para with the SCR

 - Summary:
     - the SCR is OFF, until an initial gate current pulse